 Both offer the smarts of Amazon’s Alexa and the company’s now-iconic design.
-You can even use both speakers to place phone calls to phone numbers in the US, Canada, Mexico, and most recently the UK, by assigning your mobile number to your Amazon account, and giving it access to your contacts book.
+You can even use both speakers to place phone calls to phone numbers in the US, Canada, Mexico, and the UK, by assigning your mobile number to your Amazon account, and giving it access to your contacts book.

 But, which one is more expensive?
 Which model is best for students and which one offers better audio quality?

 We’ve taken an in-depth look at both smart speakers so you can make an informed decision.

 Amazon Prime Day is coming up on October 13-14, and the 2019 Echo and Echo Dot are likely to be discounted heavily.
 The massive sales event will be a great place to find discounts on all kinds of Amazon Echo speakers, as well as lots of other tech – so if you're thinking of buying an Echo, you should wait until then.
 Not ready to commit?
 Black Friday 2020 follows soon after on November 27, giving you another chance to save big on your next tech purchase.

 - Amazon Echo (2020) price, release date, and features